withing9c/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance can be important, it should not be done prematurely or without careful consideration.
 It's often better to write clear, simple code first and optimize only where necessary, based on profiling and measurement.
 Focusing too much on optimization early on can lead to complex, hard-to-maintain code that doesn't actually improve performance in significant ways.

+# 2023-12-08
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex solutions.
+Code is read far more often than it is written, so it's important to consider the future developers who will inherit your codebase.
+Use clear and concise variable names, write comments to explain your thought process, and avoid unnecessary complexity.
+Remember that code is a form of communication, and the best code is that which can be easily understood by others.